The eclipse that changed the world

 Newtonian physics told us how the closest point in the elliptical orbit of a planet, its perihelion, would “precess” (slowly rotate around the sun).
 But the precession of Mercury, the planet nearest the sun, deviated slightly from Newtonian predictions, and no amount of mathematical refinement could fully explain its behaviour.

 The 19th Century saw another interesting development.
 Newton, like everyone else, used traditional geometry.
 But some mathematicians, starting with Carl Friedrich Gauss (who, incidentally, was deeply interested in celestial orbits), began contemplating a new form of mathematics.
 While the original founder of geometry, Greek mathematician Euclid of Alexandria, had postulated that parallel lines will never converge, these mathematicians devised the axioms and equations for an alternative system where they could actually meet.
 This non-Euclidean geometry was quite anti-intuitive, but it was logically consistent and fun to play around with.
-Of course it had nothing to do with the real world and the universe we lived in.
+Of course it had nothing to do with reality — the world and the universe we lived in.

 So people thought.

-Along came a German-born assistant examiner at a Swiss patent office, who was an imaginative mathematician and a theoretical physicist.
+Along came a German-born assistant at a Swiss patent office, who was an imaginative mathematician and a theoretical physicist.
 Between 1905 and 1915 Albert Einstein published a number of papers on his Theory of Relativity, postulating that gravity is not a force but the effect of a curvature of spacetime.
 That implied that the universe cannot be adequately described in the traditional way — we must use non-Euclidean geometry.

 Sounded interesting, yes, but where was the proof?
 Well, it worked for Mercury.
 Its orbit had been meticulously tracked for three centuries.
 Newton’s laws predicted that the gravitational tug of other planets should have caused a precession of 5557 arc-seconds per century on Mercury’s orbit, but astronomers had measured a precession of 5600 arc-secs.
 Newton’s laws provided no explanation for the discrepancy.
 Einstein’s physics, on the other hand, explained the 43 arc-sec difference perfectly, without any additional assumptions (like dust between Mercury and the sun, or an additional planet even closer to our star, which scientists had been considering in order to save the Newtonian equations).
 Clearly something was wrong with the older theory of gravity, something that the General Theory of Relativity corrected perfectly.